 - All travellers into Greece are required to complete an online Passenger Locator Form (PLF) at least 48 hours prior to arrival.
 Once completed, the online form will generate a QR code.
-On arrival, screening personnel will scan the QR code and further screen/test some passengers. - Effective until 21 January 2021, all travellers entering Greece are required to undergo a 7-day self-quarantine. - Travellers from the UK will need to obtain a negative result in a new PCR test to leave self-quarantine after 7 days. - Effective until 21 January 2021: - International flights are permitted at all airports in Greece. - There is a flight ban for all third-country citizens except residents of Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand, United Arab Emirates and United Kingdom. - All travellers arriving by air are required to present a negative COVID-19 PCR test result, issued at most 72 hours before arrival. - Flights from Russia are only permitted to land at Athens, Thessaloniki and Heraklion airports. - There is a limit of 500 passengers arriving per week from Russia. - There is a limit of 10,000 passengers arriving by air per week from Israel. - Flights are suspended from Catalonia (Spain) and Turkey. - Flights from Albania and North Macedonia can only land at Athens Airport. - Domestic flights are only permitted for passengers travelling for essential purposes. - o Land borders with Albania, North Macedonia and Turkey remain closed - Those travelling for business who exit the country by land are not permitted to re-enter Greece until 21 January 2021. - Greek citizens, permanent residents of Greece, transport workers and travelers for essential professional reasons can enter via Promachonas, Kakavia, Evzoni, Kipi and should have the PLF and QR code and additionally hold a negative result of a COVID-19 PCR test taken up to 72 hours before arrival.
-Entry is permitted between 07:00 and 23:00. - Those entering from Kakavia should additionally self-isolate for 7 days upon their arrival in Greece. - There is a daily limit of 750 entries per day in Kakavia. - Sea borders with Albania and Turkey remain closed.
+On arrival, screening personnel will scan the QR code and further screen/test some passengers. - Effective until 8 March 2021: - All travellers entering Greece are required to undergo a 7-day self-quarantine. - Travellers from the UK will need to obtain a negative result in a new PCR test to leave self-quarantine after 7 days. - o International flights are permitted at all airports in Greece. - There is a flight ban for all third-country citizens except residents of Australia, Israel, New Zealand, Rwanda, Singapore, South Korea, Thailand, United Arab Emirates and United Kingdom. - All travellers arriving by air are required to present a negative COVID-19 PCR test result, issued at most 72 hours before arrival. - Flights from Russia are only permitted to land at Athens, Thessaloniki and Heraklion airports. - There is a limit of 500 passengers arriving per week from Russia. - Flights are suspended from Turkey. - Flights from Albania and North Macedonia can only land at Athens Airport. - Effective until 1 March 2021, domestic flights are only permitted for passengers travelling for essential purposes. - Land borders with Albania, North Macedonia and Turkey remain closed

+- Those travelling for business who exit the country by land are not permitted to re-enter Greece until 8 March 2021. - Greek citizens, permanent residents of Greece, transport workers and travelers for essential professional reasons can enter via Promachonas, Kakavia, Evzoni, Kipi and should have the PLF and QR code and additionally hold a negative result of a COVID-19 PCR test taken up to 72 hours before arrival.
+Entry is permitted between 07:00 and 23:00. - Those entering from Kakavia should additionally self-isolate for 7 days upon their arrival in Greece.
+There is a daily limit of 750 entries per day in Kakavia. - Sea borders with Albania and Turkey remain closed.